-She embodies the prototype of the modern, successful career woman, yet she lived at a time when this was not usual for a woman: Clara Schumann was a composer, a piano teacher and one of the most acclaimed pianists of her day.
+She is the embodiment of the modern, successful career woman – but she lived at a time when that was not typical for a woman: Clara Schumann was a composer, a piano teacher and one of the most acclaimed pianists of her day.
 Contemporary accounts describe her playing as just as energetic and powerful as that of a man.
-Such an assessment was considered the highest praise in those days.
-From childhood she was groomed for a career as a pianist by her father, the piano teacher Friedrich Wieck.
-After her marriage to the composer Robert Schumann she made every effort to combine her career and family life, a balancing act that she managed only because of her extraordinary talent, her unflagging diligence and her iron discipline.
-Although Clara, who bore eight children during her 16-year marriage, took her role as wife and mother very seriously, she considered herself first and foremost an artist.
-She contributed substantially to the support of the family with the fees from her tours and concert appearances.
+A statement like that was considered the highest praise in those days.
+From her childhood, she was groomed for a career as a pianist by her father, the piano teacher Friedrich Wieck.
+After her marriage to the composer Robert Schumann, she did her utmost to combine career and family life, a balancing act that she managed only thanks to her exceptional talent and her iron discipline.
+Although Clara gave birth to eight children during her 16 years of marriage and took her role as wife and mother very seriously, she thought of herself first and foremost as an artist.
+She contributed substantially to supporting the family with the fees from her tours and concert appearances.
 When she became a widow at the age of 36, she had to provide for her family alone from then on.
-She resumed her career again at full speed and concertized throughout Europe.
-“The practice of art is, after all, a great part of my inner self.
-To me, it is the very air I breath.”
+She stepped up her career again and gave concerts throughout Europe.
+“The practice of art is a big part of who I am.
+It’s the air I breathe.”

 Again and again Berlin

-Clara Schumann had given many concerts in Berlin even before the founding of the Berliner Philharmoniker, not least because of her friendship with Joseph and Amalie Joachim.
-The pianist frequently performed in concerts with the artist couple – he a conductor and violinist, she a singer.
-Moreover, Clara’s mother, a singer and pianist, had lived in Berlin with her second husband, the music teacher Adolph Bargiel, since 1826.
-Clara’s half-brother from this marriage, Woldemar, a composer and professor at the conservatory, was also one of the city’s important musical figures.
-Thus, Clara Schumann was well-connected in Berlin.
-She made two appearances with the Berliner Philharmoniker in quick succession in April 1885: she was heard in Mozart’s D minor Piano Concerto under Joachim, then played the Schumann Concerto again under Woldemar Bargiel.
-“I believe I played more boldly than ever,” she wrote to Brahms.
-“What pleased me very much about the concert was that I could entrust the conducting to Woldemar, who had longed for such an opportunity for years.”
+Clara Schumann had given many concerts in Berlin even before the founding of the Berliner Philharmoniker.
+That was due not least to her friendship with Joseph und Amalie Joachim.
+The pianist frequently presented concerts with the artist couple – he was a conductor and violinist, she a singer.
+In addition, Clara’s mother, a singer and pianist, had lived in Berlin since 1826 with her second husband, the music teacher Adolph Bargiel.
+Her half-brother from this marriage, Woldemar Bargiel, a composer and professor at the Academy of Music in Berlin, was also one of the city’s important musical figures.
+Thus, Clara Schumann had strong ties to Berlin.
+In April 1885 she appeared twice with the Berliner Philharmoniker in close succession.
+Conducted by Joachim, she was heard in Mozart’s D minor Piano Concerto, and under Woldemar Bargiel, she played the Schumann Concerto again.
+“I think I played fresher than ever,” she wrote to Brahms.
+“What I liked very much about the concert was that I was able to give the direction of it to Woldemar, who had longed for such an opportunity for years.”

-Clara Schumann’s fame ensured full coffers: her concerts were sell-outs.
-When she came to the Berliner Philharmoniker for the last time in January 1889, there were no empty seats in the auditorium of the Philharmonie.
-The audience welcomed her enthusiastically when she mounted the platform.
-“There was something extremely moving about it when the seventy-year-old woman sat down at the piano, bending forward slightly, to play Chopin’s F minor Concerto, and the way she then accomplished the difficult task with the strength, the fire and the freshness of a seventeen-year-old, leaving nothing at all to be desired.
-The enthusiasm of the listeners has rarely been expressed more justifiably and with such vehemence . . .”
+Clara Schumann’s fame ensured full coffers; her concerts were commercial successes.
+When she appeared with the Berliner Philharmoniker for the last time in January 1889, there was not an empty seat in the hall of the Philharmonie.
+The audience welcomed her enthusiastically when she stepped onto the platform.
+“It was deeply moving when the slightly stooped, 70-year-old woman sat down at the piano to play Chopin’s F minor Concerto.
+The way she then accomplished the difficult task, with the power, fire and freshness of a seventeen-year-old, left nothing at all to be desired.
+The audience’s enthusiasm has rarely been expressed more justifiably and with such vehemence . . .”
 (Allgemeine Musik-Zeitung).